jayshiai/Cyclone/README.md

 ## About The Project

-**Cyclone** is a minimalistic, type-safe compiled and interpreted ( yes, both! ) programming language for The Tarnished
+**Cyclone** is a minimalistic, type-safe, statically typed, compiled and interpreted ( yes, both! ) programming language for The Tarnished.

+I liked C-Language's Type Safty and Pythons semi-colon free clean syntax.
+So I created a language that is semi-colon free and type-safe without having to explicitly providing types, they are infered dynamically at compile-time.
+However for those who prefer less ambigious code, I've added ability to add type-hints like Python / TypeScript.

+And, Yes, Cyclone is **Truing Complete**.

 ### Built With